hydra-genetics/reports/docs/general_report.md

 `type`        | yes      | The result type.
 Read more below.
 `input`       | yes      | A relative path to the file defining the results.
 `nav_header`  | yes      | The header in the navigation bar that the item should be a member of.
+`sections`    | no       | Only used for type `multiqc`.
+Sections in the MultiQC report that should be extracted.
+Currently only `table` is supported.

 The `input` field can contain `sample` and `type` wildcards.